pantopic/turbokube/README.md

 Turns out this jagged line is not a metric sample rate artifact like we originally assumed.
 It is in fact a feature of the QPS limiter enabled by default in Kubernetes.
-These limits must be [increased](/terraform/02-api-server-krv-2.sh#L40-L51) significantly (100x) in order to remove this artificial bottleneck.
+These limits must be [increased](/terraform/02-api-server-krv-2.sh#L40-L51) significantly (100x) to remove this artificial bottleneck.

 ### 5. Container Network Interface